-This joint degree qualifies you for admission to practise law in Queensland, and provides you with the analytic and communication strengths of the Bachelor of Arts.
-This degree will give you a legal qualification with complementary Arts skills, and is strongly supported by the legal profession.
+This five year joint degree qualifies you for admission to practise law in Queensland, and provides you with the analytic and communication skills of the Bachelor of Arts.

 Bachelor of Arts – Bachelor of Laws